BackupTheBerlios/hjb-svn/trunk/www/receive-from-subscriber.rst

 :Returns: A single message from the subscriber.

-This POST request obtains a single message from a vendor's messaging system via JMS subscriber.
+This POST request obtains a single message from a vendor's messaging system via a JMS subscriber.
 It is received from HJB encoded as described in `message translation`_.
 The command

 * times out after the specified number of seconds if the timeout